kofimuad/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Task 10
 ### Look in the mirror
 A script that changes the mode of one file 'hello' to mirror another file 'olleh' >> 10-mirror_permissions.

+## Task 11
+### Directories
+A script that changes the persions for just subdirectories in the current working directory.
+Giving executable permissions to the owner, group owner and other users >> 11-directories_permissions